pavel06081991/sp-load/README.md

 modules of your project.
 Just define module name as key and path of module as value.
 Path must be relative to package.json file.

+Also as you can see in package.json there is a property "_coreDependencies".
+In this property you can define core modules of nodejs, for example "path" or "fs" modules.
+Just define module name as key and anything as value.
+Value is not used but must be defined, so "path": "path" and "path": "abcdefg" will work equally.

 If you want to use modules without using "$" object, you can do like in the next examples.
 Here is example with using "es6 destructuring assignment".
 To use es6 features in node js, read node js documenation how to turn on "es6":